silverspectro/Cheatsheets/cheatsheet-Git.md

 git push -u 	//push to the online repo and sets it to default git pull	//pull from the remote

+git branch	//list all the local branchs git branch -r 	//list all the remote branchs

 git clone url.git (optional)nameofthedirectory	//clone a repo

 git checkout branch	//move to the named branch